adedner/dune-fempy/doc/index.rst

    `paraview`_.
    In this section we also give details of how to attach data to the grid entities and define general grid functions.
-   Finally, some more examples building up on the general concepts described in the first part are presented.
+#.
+Some more examples building up on the general concepts described
+   in the first part are presented.
    The :ref:`scripts`
    used for each of these and the following examples can be downloaded and are hopefully useful as starting point for new projects.
 #.
+We then discuss some further topics:

-Local grid refinement and coarsening is a central feature of
+   * Local grid refinement and coarsening is a central feature of `Dune-Fem`_.
-   `Dune-Fem`_.
 Here we show how to use it for stationary and time dependent problems.
-   Grid adaptivity makes use of special grid views.
-Other views are also available, one of these can be used to deform the grid given an arbitrary (discrete) vector field.
+Grid adaptivity makes use of special grid views.i
+   * Other views are also
+     available, one of these can be used to deform the grid given an arbitrary (discrete) vector field.
 This is used to compute the evolution of a surface under mean curvature flow.
+   * We complete our discussion by demonstrating how to straightforwardly extend the functionality of the package and improve performance by important additional C++ algorithms and classes.
 #.
 Finally other projects are presented some of them developed by
    the authors of this document, some contributed by other users.
 If you have used this package then we would like to